ballerina-attic/community/gsoc-proposals-2022.md

 **Sample Set of Features of the Plugin**

 1. Visualize the dependency graph
-2. Once clicked over a particular dependency, show information about the dependency, such as version, organization name, and etc.
+2. Once clicked over a particular dependency, show information about the dependency, such as version, organization name, etc.
 3. Nodes of the graph should be collapsible
 4. Show usages of a certain dependency in the current project